A high ambition for a little walk…

 The film tells of a Frenchman Philippe Petit played by Joseph Gordon-Levitt.
 In the early 1970s Petit is a street performer, he mimes, juggles, rides his unicycle and does a high wire act in the Paris streets, illegally.
 These scenes set with a familiar soundtrack of 1970s tunes – albeit sung in French – are in black and white, with splashes of colour to fun effect.

 After a flashback to his childhood, he tells of his awe watching the White Devils highwire act in the circus, and their father, Papa Rudy (Ben Kingsley).
-He tells of him learning to use a tightrope with small, quick, subtle timelapse camera work shows the ropes reduce from him walking on 5 to 1 as his skills progress and his feet get bigger as he gets older.
+He tells of him learning to use a tightrope with small, quick, subtle timelapse camera work where he literally and figuratively shows Petit the ropes as his skills progress.

 This was a lovely way of showing it, and much more effective than the conventional montage.
 As an adult, he breaks into the circus top to try their high wire as you do.
 He is caught by Papa Rudy, but he catches his eye with his juggling.
 After money changes hands, Rudy agrees to teach Petit the tools and tricks of this art.